kadas-albireo/kadas-albireo.github.io/manual-new/en/kadas_gui.md

 The checkbox for a group will show or hide all the layers in the group with one click.

-The content of the right mouse button context menu depends on whether the selected legend item is a raster or a vector layer.

-+ **Right mouse button menu for raster layers**
+Via right click on an entry it is possible to perform various operations, depending on the type of the selected layer, such as:

-  + Zoom to Layer
++ Zoom to layer
 + Remove
-  + Duplicate
-  + Properties...
-+ **Right mouse button menu for vector layers**
-  + Zoom to Layer
-  + Remove
-  + Duplicate
-  + Properties...
-+ **Right mouse button menu for layer groups**
-  + Remove
 + Rename
++ Open layer properties

 It is possible to select more than one layer or group at the same time by holding down the Ctrl key while selecting the layers with the left mouse button.
-You can then move all selected layers to a new group at the same time.

 ### Geodata catalog

-The geodata catalog allows the user to add additional layers to the map.
-The catalog is empty if no network connection to the catalog service could be established.
+The geodata catalog allows adding additional layers to the map.
+The catalog is empty if no network connection to the catalog service could be established

+When starting the program, only public data is displayed.
+Depending on the user, further data may be available after authentication, see *SAML authentication* below.

 The contents of the catalog can by filtered by entering an appropriate text in the input field above the catalog.
 A layer in the catalog can be added to the map by drag and drop or double click.

 The toolbar above the catalog contains the following functionalities:

-+ **_Add local dataset_**: Local vector or raster can be added to the map.
++ **_Add local layer_**: Add local vector, raster or CSV layer to the map.
++ **_Add service layer_**: Add remote WMS, WFS or WCS layer to the map.
 + **_Reload catalog_**: Reloads the catalog from the catalog service.
 + **_SAML authentication_**: A window for performing a web-based login will be shown.
 Upon successful authentication, the geodata catalog will be refreshed and additional layers will be listed, according to the privileges of the authenticated user.